Optimal Learning for Structured Bandits: Introduction

 {\textbf{Numerical Studies.} We also conduct numerical studies in which we evaluate DUSA on various structured bandits.
 We first focus on linear and Lipschitz bandits, which are well-studied structured bandits.
 Even though DUSA is a universal structured bandit algorithm and is not tailored to specific structural information, we observe that the average performance of DUSA is comparable to that of algorithms that are designed specifically for the aforementioned structured bandits.
 Furthermore, DUSA's worst-case performance tends to be more concentrated around its average performance, suggesting that DUSA is a more reliable algorithm for conservative decision-makers.

-For the Bernoulli Lipschitz bandits, we further compare the computation/running time of DUSA with that of the OSSB algorithm of \cite{combes2017minimal} that solves the regret lower bound (not its dual counterpart) in every single round.
+For Bernoulli Lipschitz bandits, we further compare the computation/running time of DUSA with that of the OSSB algorithm of \cite{combes2017minimal} which solves the regret lower bound (not its dual counterpart) in every single round.
 For Bernoulli Lipschitz bandits, the regret lower bound has a simple (semi) closed-form solution and hence is computationally efficient to solve.
-This allows OSSB to achieve a slightly better computation time for finite $T$, compared with DUSA.
-For large enough $T$, we expect DUSA to outperform OSSB as the number of exploration rounds during which the dual regret lower bound needs to get solved scales only with $\mc O(\log(T))$.\footnote{We further highlight that the OSSB algorithm is only designed for Bernoulli rewards so that the regret lower bound enjoys (semi) closed-form solution.
-As one deviates from Bernoulli rewards, it is not clear how to extend OSSB.
-For non-Bernoulli rewards, to solve the regret lower bound, one could rely on our idea of solving the dual counterpart of the regret lower bound.
-However, in OSSB, the dual problem needs to get solved in every round, i.e., $\mc O(T)$ rounds, rather than $\mc O(\log(T))$ rounds that DUSA does.} We further evaluate DUSA for dispersion bandits, which is a new structured bandit that we introduce.
-For this structured bandit, we observe that DUSA outperforms the vanilla UCB algorithm that ignores the structural information. }
+This allows OSSB to achieve a slightly better computation time for finite $T$, compared with DUSA.\footnote{We highlight that unlike DUSA, the OSSB algorithm is only designed for Bernoulli rewards so that the regret lower bound enjoys a (semi) closed-form solution.
+When moving away from Bernoulli rewards, it is not clear how to extend OSSB. } We further evaluate DUSA for dispersion bandits, which are new structured bandits which we introduce.
+For such structured bandits, we observe that DUSA outperforms the vanilla UCB algorithm that ignores the structural information. }

-To recapitulate, we present (i) a unified approach to a large selection of structured bandit problems which have been studied extensively in the literature, while at the same time (ii) present a novel approach which is flexible enough to generalize to the even larger class of bandit problems with arbitrary convex structural information.
-In particular, we can handle any arbitrary combination of the structural information studied prior to this work.
-Finally, (iii) we believe that the presented work is the first to put forward a computationally practical approach to this quite general class of structured bandit problems.